 Sanitizing destroys germs on surfaces and objects, rendering a surface or object safe from infectious pathogens.

 When it comes to fighting infectious diseases, eliminating these bacteria and viruses is the objective.
 Thus, sanitization is the ultimate remedy (and the course of action utilized by professional infectious disease cleanup specialists).

 Professional Infectious Disease Cleanup Process

 Professional infectious disease cleanup is a comprehensive, thorough, and safe process.
 Eliminating infectious disease in a home (or place of business) commences with ensuring that all safety protocols are fully in place.
-At the heart of professional safety protocols is appropriate personal protective equipment, of PPE.
-At a minimum, when remediating a infectious disease situation, the PPE must include:
+At the heart of professional safety, protocols are appropriate personal protective equipment, of PPE.
+At a minimum, when remediating an infectious disease situation, the PPE must include: